Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 I'm in touch with our patriot community testifying up on Capitol Hill.

-And that's that's a wonderful thing.
+And that's a wonderful thing.

 So a lot of people are like, you should run for office in Utah.

-And I I maybe I'm just maybe I'm just lazy, but I could not sit in a cubicle being a fake politician with other fake politicians all day long.
+And I maybe I'm just maybe I'm just lazy, but I could not sit in a cubicle being a fake politician with other fake politicians all day long.

-My role is activism, artistry, fine.
+My role is activism, artistry, fun, all of that.

-All of that, I could not bring myself to sit through those meetings as a public office holder.
+I could not bring myself to sit through those meetings as a public office holder.

-I would rather just go out and campaign and support um the people who are who are cut out for that.
+I would rather just go out and campaign and support the people who are who are cut out for that.

 I'm a dragon.

-Um, I feel like that'd be kind of unethical, but at the same time.
+You know, I, you know, running for the purpose of trolling, I feel like that'd be kind of unethical, but at the same time.

-It depends on the intention of the troll.
+Yeah, well, it depends on the intention of the troll.

-Like sometimes people need to be trolled.
+Like, sometimes people need to be trolled.

-You know, it's a you know, it's a good thing.
+You know, it's a, you know, it's a good thing.

-Or maybe just kind of run for run for something that's a little less significant.
+Sometimes run for something that's a little less significant.

-Uh, we just did the Freedom Fighter Awards where we had like this whole ceremony to replace the Oscars, and we gave them um beautiful Statue of Liberty statues, and we honored the number one influencers and patriots here in Utah.
+But I will say this in Utah, because of all the rallies I've gone to and events that I've organized, we just did the Freedom Fighter Awards where we had like this whole ceremony to replace the Oscars and we gave them beautiful Statue of Liberty statues and we honored the number one influencers and patriots here in Utah.

-So I am well connected enough that if I decided to do that, it would be it could be successful.
+So I am well connected enough that if I decided to do that, it would be, it could be successful.

 But right now I'm scrubbing toilets to make ends meet, a little house cleaning in the interim.